-- A new fever (100.4°F or higher), or a sense of having a fever? - · A new cough that you cannot attribute to another health condition? - New shortness of breath that you cannot attribute to another health condition? - Nausea, vomiting, and/or diarrhea that you cannot attribute to another health condition? - A new sore throat that you cannot attribute to another health condition? - New muscle aches (myalgias) that you cannot attribute to another health condition, or that may have been caused by a specific activity (such as physical exercise)?
+- A new fever (100.4°F or higher), or a sense of having a fever? - A new cough that you cannot attribute to another health condition? - · New shortness of breath that you cannot attribute to another health condition? - · A new sore throat that you cannot attribute to another health condition? - New muscle aches (myalgias) that you cannot attribute to another health condition, or that may have been caused by a specific activity (such as physical exercise)?